mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 ## SCI support, definition of `TxSummaryUnblindingData`.

-We have tried to future-proof this design against [MCIP 42](https://github.com/mobilecoinfoundation/mcips/pull/42) Signed Contingent Inputs being present in the `Tx`.
+We have tried to future-proof this design against [MCIP 31](https://github.com/mobilecoinfoundation/mcips/pull/31) Signed Contingent Inputs being present in the `Tx`.
 However, these cannot even be used until block version 3, and may not be in common use at the time that hardware wallet support is actually shipped.

 It may be that hardware wallets will initially cut scope and not seek to support that feature.
-Then, they could cut the `InputRules` from the `TxInSummary` and they could assume that `address` is mandatory in `TxOutSummary::address`.
+Then, they could cut the `InputRules` from the `TxInSummary`, (or rather, return an error if they are present) and they could assume that `address` is mandatory in `TxOutSummary::address`.

 We view it as the prerogative of hardware wallets to define their own wire format as they see fit and carry out whatever compression / improvements they think are appropriate.
-The `TxSummaryUnblindingData` schema is only meant as a proof of concept and a starting point for such projects.
+The `TxSummaryUnblindingData` schema is only meant as a proof of concept.

 # Prior art
 [prior-art]: #prior-art